apache/trafficserver/doc/developer-guide/api/functions/TSSslSession.en.rst

 These functions perform the appropriate locking on the session cache to avoid errors.

-The :func:`TSSslSessionGet` and :func:`TSSslSessionGetBuffer` functions retrieve the :type:`TSSslSession` object that is identifed by the
+The :func:`TSSslSessionGet` and :func:`TSSslSessionGetBuffer` functions retrieve the :type:`TSSslSession` object that is identified by the
 :type:`TSSslSessionID` object.
-If there is no matching sesion object, :func:`TSSslSessionGet` returns NULL and :func:`TSSslSessionGetBuffer` returns 0.
+If there is no matching session object, :func:`TSSslSessionGet` returns NULL and :func:`TSSslSessionGetBuffer` returns 0.

 :func:`TSSslSessionGetBuffer` returns the session information serialized in a buffer that can be shared between processes.